 Ex 4.8 - A union has a small contributor committee and another committee that makes contributions to state candidates.
 The contributions of both committees are approved by a single board of directors.
-If the small contributor committee makes a \$18,200 contribution to a Lt.
-Governor candidate's general election (2023-2024 contribution limit for a small contributor committee), the other committee may not make a contribution to the candidate for the same election.
+If the small contributor committee makes a \$15,500 \$18,200 contribution to a Lt.
+Governor candidate's general election (201923-202024 contribution limit for a small contributor committee), the other committee may not make a contribution to the candidate for the same election.

-Ex 4.9 - Sally Perez Jones contributed \$98 from personal funds and another \$98 from the funds of their business, Flowers by Sally, to the Committee to Advance Public Education.
-Because contributions from an individual and their business, or from any other account they direct and control, are considered from a single contributor, the committee must itemize both contributions and report a cumulative amount received of \$196 on its campaign statement.
+Ex 4.9 - Sally Perez Jones contributed \$98 from her personal funds and another \$98 from the funds of her their business, Flowers by Sally, to the Committee to Advance Public Education.
+Because contributions from an individual and his or her their business, or from any other account he or she they directs and controls, are considered from a single contributor, the committee must itemize both contributions and report a cumulative amount received of \$196 on its campaign statement.

 Ex 4.10 - William owns two separate corporations.
-William makes political contributions from personal funds and directs and controls the contributions of the corporations.
-William made a contribution of \$2,100 from personal funds and contributions of \$3,500 from the funds of both corporations to the Committee to Advance Public Education.
+William makes political contributions from his personal funds and directs and controls the contributions of his the corporations.
+William made a contribution of \$1,800-\$2,100 from his personal funds and contributions of \$3,000-\$3,500 from the funds of each of his both corporations to the Committee to Advance Public Education.
 Because William directed and controlled all of these contributions, they are considered to have been made by a single contributor.
-The committee must itemize each contribution and show a cumulative amount received of \$9,100.
-If the committee makes contributions from William or William's corporations for the rest of the calendar year unless the contributions are placed in a separate "restricted use" account.
-The limit for 2023-2024 is \$9,100 for purposes of making contributions to state candidates.
+The committee must itemize each contribution and show a cumulative amount received of \$7,800-\$9,100.
+If the committee makes contributions to state candidates, it may not receive any additional contributions from William or his William's corporations for the rest of the calendar year unless the contributions are placed in a separate "restricted use" account.
+The limit for 201923-202024 is \$\frac{\$7,800-\$9,100}{9}\$ for purposes of making contributions to state candidates.